| Bill Ashley is driving his Range Rover along in the grounds at

 Leigh tells him, "Charlie, I think.
 She promised to send

+me something."
 The next morning, Leigh is lighting the stove when the 'phone

 starts ringing.
 She answers it, STD pips sound and Wayne comes